vaibhavkapase1302/AWS-Services/Amazon MemoryDB/README.md

 Source: sg-ec2-instance (Security Group ID of your EC2 instance)
 ```
 2. EC2 Security Group: Outbound Rule: Allow traffic on port 6379.

+Ensure that the security group **associated with your EC2 instance** allows outbound traffic on the Redis port (default is 6379).

 e.g.
 ```sh
 Type: Custom TCP